Back to Ham Radio Back to Shack Back to Home

 My particular model was made by Kenwood, and is one of the more deluxe desk microphones on the market.
 It is the model MC-85.
 This unit has a little control panel of it's own, and is specifically designed to integrate with the Kenwood series of radios.
 Connection through the standard Kenwood 8 pin plug gives the unit the capability to change frequencies, via a switch on the mike panel.
 There are plugs on the back of the unit base for connecting up to three radios, though the unit was only provided with one cable.
 Buttons on the mike panel select between the three outputs.
 In addition, there are slider switches to adjust pre amp, and compression levels.
 A two position switch turns compression on and off.
 There is also a meter to indicate the microphone output level.
 A tone switch, PTT, and PTT lock complete the controls.
 A pair of LEDs, indicate power, and PTT lock.
 The unit is battery operated.
 The actual microphone element is an electret condenser unit on an adjustable goose neck mount.
 The styling of the unit is classic seventies/eighties, and it is one of the more elaborate desk microphones on the market.

-The microphone is powered by many Kenwood radios,, and has a battery box for use with radios which are not compatible with powering this mike.
+The microphone is powered by many Kenwood radios, and has a battery box for use with radios which are not compatible with powering this mike.
 Extra cables can be purchased for connecting for up to three radios.
 The supplied PG-4G 8 cable is the standard connection for most Kenwood radios.
 4 pin (PG-4D) and 6 pin (PG-4E) cables are also available, though they will require installation of 4 AA batteries, in a small compartment under the mike, accessible by removing a pair of screws.
 This is a 700 ohm mike with a 300 to 7000 Hz frequency response.
-Some users have reported that this mike insensitive to RF interference, when running multiple radios; but I have had no such problems.
-Reports form other users indicate that unit should be checked for proper ground, and for improper insulation between the mike element, and the gooseneck.
+Some users have reported that this mike is sensitive to RF interference, when running multiple radios; but I have had no such problems.
+Reports from other users indicate that unit should be checked for proper ground, and for improper insulation between the mike element, and the gooseneck.

 Key